pocomane/brewed-in-the-apocalypse/bita-strong.md

 react to the character actions.

 When the characters do something risky or that has uncertain consequences, the scenarist will ask the player to roll.
-The scenarist can avoid a roll if the chances of failing or succeeding are too small, or if the consequences of failing are not interesting.
+The scenarist should avoid a roll if the chances of failing or succeeding are too small, or if the consequences of failing are not interesting.